wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

 It can handle certificate management and do TLS termination (sending HTTP traffic downstream).

-Azure Front Door doesn't routs by geo (DNS).
+Azure Front Door doesn't route by geo (DNS).